- Chart

 Disclaimers:

-The data provided is for informational purposes only and should not be considered investment advice.
-Market conditions and fund performance can change, and past performance is not indicative of future results.
-Consult with a financial advisor before making any investment decisions.
+The data and analysis provided are for informational purposes only and should not be considered investment advice.
+Past performance is not indicative of future results.
+Market share estimates are approximate.

 AI Summarization is directionally correct and might not be accurate.